vshis/emotiv_epoc_eeg_decoding_imagined_and_inner_speech/README.md

 [Click here for information on how to execute the data collection pipeline](/installers/configuration.txt)

-To label raw data:
-Run label_merge_combine/label_merge_combine.py script, ensuring the _labelled directory is empty
+To label all raw data in the raw_eeg_recordings directory, run the label_merge_combine/label_merge_combine.py script, ensuring the destination directory (raw_eeg_recordings_labelled by default) for the newly labelled files is empty.

 Package versions used:
 * Python 3.8.8